-For some companies, creating a successful podcast advertising campaign has been a challenge.
+For some companies, creating a successful podcast sponsorship campaign has been a challenge.
 After buying podcast ads, the campaign is pulled after two or three ad reads, and the door closed, never to return.
 They chalk it up to the medium not having enough influence, or the podcast topic not aligning with their brand.

 First-time podcast advertisers might see limited traffic to their ad-tracking landing page, and may not get a spike in sales the first time their podcast ads run.

 Sign up for a quick informational email series about top strategies you can use in your 2021 marketing plan to win your boss over with podcast advertising.

 Many digital marketers compare podcast sponsorship to other forms of advertising such as social ads or google ads and they stop their podcast ad campaigns before they have a chance to show their potential.
 We all recognize that podcast advertising is a unique medium and must, therefore, be treated accordingly.
 This is exactly what Rebekah Bek, UX Writer (previously Marketing Manager) for Ahrefs did.

 On an episode of The Podcast Advertising Playbook, Bek shares with us it was challenging to express the intricacies of their complicated business to an audience through traditional social media advertising.
 Podcast advertising has become instrumental in sharing their unique selling proposition and creating brand awareness.

 However, that is not how the story began.
 Let’s dive in and see how she managed to turn nominal results into their best results with a little creativity.

 Tim Soulo, Chief Marketing Officer, made his first attempt at podcast advertising with basic knowledge.
 The campaign yielded a small monetary ROI; however, he began to get brand recognition at conferences that directly resulted from the consumers listening to podcasts.